How to Use PhotoShelter for High-Volume Photography

 • Delaying delivery timelines

-Many photographers and organizations reduce this workload by automating organization before galleries are published.
+Much of this workload can be reduced by automating organization before galleries are published.

 Snapizzi helps automate high-volume workflows using QR cards, Smart Keyframes, roster matching, sequencing tools, automated organization, and direct PhotoShelter publishing.